*(This is not financial advise)

 • Develop a broader outlook to improve swing trades.

-• Some days it is OK to make no trade.
+• Some days it is OK to make no trades, cash is always a good position.